LauraAmabili/DigitalForensics/MLforFraudDetection.md

 we can also do a statistical test to undestand  from the distribution of your data if the feature is relevant or Not you are gonna do a staticial test

-linear regression -> student's t-distribution logistic regression -> chi squared distribution
+**linear regression -> student's t-distribution** **logistic regression -> chi squared distribution**

 reject the null hypotesis if the estimate coefficent is high in absolute value  compared to its standard error

+### P-Value
-p-value rappresents the probability of getting the same value ??? no
+p-value rappresents the probability of a getting a more extreme value than the one observed. low p-value -> SIGNIFICANT VARIABLE high p-value -> INSIGNIFICAT VARIABLE
+We can compare the p-value against a singificance level

 logistic tries to make this separation, how many times can we do this?

-train your model, extract the data, manually see high value or you can do statically test -> p value -> select or not this feature (forward, backward, stepwise)
+train your model, extract the data, manually see high value or you can do statically test -> p value -> select or not this feature **(forward, backward, stepwise)**

-In general always rremember that when you are performing variable selection statistical significance is not the only metric we have to consider statical can be help, but sometimes you have to consider -interpretability
+In general always remember that when you are performing variable selection statistical significance is not the only metric we have to consider statical can be help, but sometimes you have to consider -**interpretability**
-Interesting fact: does not only provides the importante of a feature may help you in interpreting the impact of that feature on th final target variable depending on the sign we can undestand if it produces a decrease or an increase-> -operational efficiency
+Interesting fact: does not only provides the importante of a feature may help you in interpreting the impact of that feature on th final target variable depending on the sign we can undestand if it produces a decrease or an increase-> -**operational efficiency**
--legal issues
+-**legal issues**

 In general we almways have to find a trade-off good amount of feature and what to keep